 - Lower payments - when your interest rate is low, your payments will be lower too.

-- Lower cost - if you are planning to own your home for only 5 to 7 years, this option keeps your payment lower.
+- Lower cost - if you are planning to own your home for only 5 to 7 years, this option keeps your payment lower for the initial term of the loan.

 - Rate caps - control how much your rate can increase.